rolandtoth/FrontEndEditLightbox/README.md

 ### Overrides `overrides`

-Per edit link options can be set here.

 You can override global options on individual edit links if you wish.
 To do that, pass an array with the custom options.

 Individual options only affect the current edit link.